FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiPID.md

 The command tends to overshoot the target angle by about 10 degrees.
 To improve that result you can try adding a very small amount to the **D** parameter.
 Try a value of *0.005* to begin with.

-### The TurnToAngleProfiled Command
-This is very similar to the *DriveDistanceProfiled* command in that it uses a *TrapezoidProfile* to make the turn.
-Be aware of the maximum turn rate and acceleration used with TrapezoidProfile constraint, which must be specified in degrees.
-For the Romi, values of 360 for turn rate and 250 for acceleration seem to work.

 ### Setting up the Gyro
 We have already setup the getHeading() method in the [Subsystems](romiSubsystems#heading) module but there are a few of things we need to do in order to setup the gyro as a measurement source.